11th Panzer Division: Case Blue and the Chir River Battles

-During operations on the Eastern Front around the Chir River.
-The 11th Panzer Division acted as a fire brigade going wherever there was a breakthrough by Soviet Forces.
-During December the 11th Panzer conducted a series of counter attacks against Soviet forces around the Chir River.
-On 9 December 1942 the 11th Panzer Division destroyed 53 tanks of the 1st Soviet Tank Corps in a counter attack to relieve the German 336th Infantry Division.
 On 19 December 1942 the 11th Panzer Division destroyed 42 Russian tanks without losing any of its own tanks just south of Oblivskaya.
 The division engaged a second Soviet attack destroying 65 more Soviet tanks without suffering any losses.
 By the end of the day the 11th Panzer Division had destroyed an entire Soviet Mechanized Corps.
-On 21 December 1942 the 11th Panzer Division destroyed much of the Soviet 5th Tank Army during a counter attack along the Chir.
+On 21 December 1942 the 11th Panzer Division destroyed much of the Soviet 5th Tank Army during a counterattack along the Chir.
 The division suffered heavy losses in the process.